My PrEP Story: Part II

 Art and sex are some of my most intimate moments and through both, I am able to communicate expressions of love.
 Sex for me is a moment to give and receive love.
 I really want to put a smile on their face.
 I want to explore as much as is mutually satisfying.
 I want to have fun.
 Sex should be most of all fun; otherwise, I don’t think I would do it.

-My experience with PrEP
+My experience with PrEP for HIV prevention

 PrEP is a tool that allows me to be accountable to my partners and myself.
 In all my medical experiences, PrEP has been the most unique ‘accident’.
 Not only does it allow me to be accountable, it helps me develop a meaningful relationship with my healthcare provider.
 Going to a doctor's office every three months is a chance to really open up to this stranger that is my doctor.